Monitoring the state of a Elasticsearch cluster and hosts

 and select Create alert. -

 If the chart shows multiple metrics, select a data query to generate a metric and click Continue.
-For more information about the query language, see the Yandex Monitoring documentation.
+You can learn more about the query language in the Yandex Monitoring documentation.

 -